LearnOnDemandSystems/docs/lod/quick-starts/life-cycle-actions/send-a-notification-to-user.md

 1. Check the **Enabled** box.
 If this is unchecked, the life cycle action will not be exectued.

-1. Enter a welcome message that will be displayed when the lab is launched.
+1. Enter a welcome message that will be displayed to the user when the lab is launched.

 1. Click **OK**, and then click **Save**.